-All too often we have to deliver the bad news.
+In the world of IT recruitment, we all too often we have to deliver bad news.
 “I’m sorry but you didn’t get the job this time”.
 It’s the worst part of being a recruitment consultant.
-Especially when the candidate (who is no longer just a candidate, but someone we’ve got to know and understand) really wanted that job.
+Especially when the candidate (who is no longer just a candidate, but someone we’ve got to know and understand) really wanted that IT job.

 But the thing is, all too often it’s for a really stupid reason.
 And so whilst coaching a candidate today I decided that I would share this with information with you too in the hope it might just help you out.

 There are 2 types of second interviews.
 There are those that come from whittling down the numbers.
 A lot of our larger clients may see a number of candidates and have thorough procedures which require a greater number of 2nd interview attendees.
 They may well go on to a third stage.